-These forms should be completed and returned before the end of March for those pupils starting the school in August to enable the appropriate arrangements to be made.
-Applications may be submitted at any time throughout the year and will be considered by Education Resources.
+If you consider your child to be eligible you should complete the online application form.
+Forms should be submitted before the end of March for those pupils starting school in August to enable the appropriate arrangements to be made.

-A privilege transport scheme is operated for mainstream school contracts where a pupil is not entitled to free school transport.
-Privilege transport will only be granted providing there is spare capacity on an existing school contract and will be from and to designated pick up and drop off points.
-Privilege transport will not be provided where a service bus is used on the school run.
+A privilege transport scheme is operated on mainstream school contracts where a pupil is not entitled to free school transport.
+Privilege Transport will only be provided where there is a space on an existing school contract and will be from and to designated pick-up and drop-off points.
+It will not be provided where a service bus is used on the school run.
 Any spare capacity will be allocated using agreed priorities.
-More information on school transport is available www.southlanarkshire.gov.uk/info/200188/secondary_school_information/545/school_transport_or_0303 123 1023.